 - Ensure that property remains in the right hands.
 A property agreement remains helpful even if an unmarried couple never separates.
 In the event of death, a property agreement clearly defines survivorship rights.

 - Provide flexible, specific terms for an unmarried relationship.
 Couples who don’t want to marry can enjoy many of the same rights as married couples by creating a cohabitation property agreement.

 In the absence of a law that affords unmarried couples property rights, cohabitation property agreements create a set of contractual rights for individual circumstances.
 For more information about creating a property agreement, contact Boyd Law.
-The Boyd Law Los Angeles divorce attorneys have extensive experience successfully practicing divorce and family law cases throughout all of California.
+The Boyd Law San Diego divorce attorneys have extensive experience successfully practicing divorce and family law cases throughout all of California.